Elphel/freecad_x3d/README.md

 of online browsing.
 The x3d_step_assy.py runs in FreeCAD and processes STEP models created by other mechanical CAD programs.

+* Update: Here is the result of such conversion of 800+ parts and a few assemblies: http://wiki.elphel.com/index.php?title=Elphel_camera_assemblies

 This macro converts assembly CAD model to X3D.
 It tries to recognize individual parts (provided as STEP files) in the assembly model, converts each part to X3D and then generates assembly X3D file that includes inline